Base32 Decode

 What is Base32 used for? expand_more

-Base32 is commonly used for TOTP/HOTP secret keys in two-factor authentication apps like Google Authenticator, DNS record encoding, Onion addresses in Tor, and any system that requires case-insensitive encoding.
+Base32 is commonly used for TOTP/HOTP secret keys in two-factor authentication apps like Google Authenticator, DNS record encoding, Tor v3 onion addresses, and any system that requires case-insensitive encoding where Base64 special characters would be problematic.

 Is my data secure? expand_more